 - 1. The robot boat is placed at the "START" position.
-When the judge signals start of the game, the timer begins to count the time. - 2.
+When the judge signals start of the game, the timer begins to count. - 2.
 The robot boat has to follow the designated route.
 Players can pick up and place back the robot boat where it overturned or sunk during the course and continue to play but the timer will not pause. - 3.
-Each player will be awarded 100 scores before the game starts.
+Each player will be awarded 100 points before the game starts.
 Players cannot touch the robot boat once the game begins.
-20 scores will be deducted for each touching.
-The robot boat has to stop the game once all 100 scores are deducted. - 4.
-The game is considered completed once the robot boat touches the rim of the finish area and the finish time is recorded. - 5.
-The maximum game time is 5 minutes.
-If the robot boat cannot complete the game, a 5 minutes game time is recorded as well as its completed distance. - 6.
-Each team can play twice and the best time will be recorded.
-The shortest time to complete is the winner.
+20 points will be deducted for each touching.
+The robot boat has to stop the game once all 100 points are deducted. - 4.
+The game is considered completed once the robot boat touches the rim of the destination and the finish time is recorded. - 5.
+The game time is 5 minutes.
+If the robot boat fails to complete the game, a 5 minutes game time is recorded as well as its completed distance. - 6.
+Each team plays twice and the best time is recorded.
+The team with the least points deducted is the winner.
+If the points are the same, the team with the shortest amount of time to complete the game wins.